Let me get straight to the point as I always do:

 In the crowded social media atmosphere, it is becoming more and more difficult for any one person, no matter how accomplished, to stand out.
 Adding video is a powerful way to establish yourself as an authority, and a person (employer, collaborator or potential client) viewing your video, if it’s done well, gets to feel like he/she knows you already.
 And remember, people do business with those they know, like and trust!
-How great is that?!!
+How great is that?!
 So what are you waiting for?

-Support your LinkedIn Expert Status by including video to your LinkedIn Profile!
+Are you looking for LinkedIn Expert Profile Strength?
+If yes, then support your LinkedIn Expert Status by including video to your LinkedIn Profile!

 If the goal of using LinkedIn effectively is to get people to know, like and trust you, (and of course, ultimately hire you, collaborate with you, refer you to others) a well-produced video is one important rung on your ladder to Success!
 The ladder to becoming a LinkedIn All Star with a Profile that is of LinkedIn Expert Level!